 - CNC GCODE Controller – GCODE sender

 Meanwhile, Carlos and other folks on a google-groups didn’t waste time and they’ve made a lot of cool mods.

 Obviously, this shortly resulted in …

 This build had lead screws changed to trapezoidal equivalent.

-I had to modify x-carriage a little and add some own small tweaks to make it work.
-I've also 3D printed few elements out of PLA instead of ABS - it made a frame stiffer.
+I had to modify the x-carriage a little and add some own small tweaks to make it work.
+I’ve also 3D printed a few elements out of PLA instead of ABS – it made the frame stiffer.

 Here is how it looked and worked

-To put this machine to more serious test, I've decided that I'll try to mill a PCB - SIO2SD for Atari 65XE - and then compare it to the one that I've made using toner transfer method.
+To put this machine on a more serious test, I’ve decided that I’ll try to mill a PCB – SIO2SD for Atari 65XE – and then compare it to the one that I’ve made using the toner transfer method.
 Several clicks later, I had my GCODE ready so I could start milling a PCB.

-While working on my RetroBlade project, I needed to prototype top and bottom cover for it, so I've figured that it should be possible to mill it on Cyclone.
-I saw some folks were successful milling acrylic with Cyclone.
+While working on my RetroBlade project, I needed to prototype the top and bottom cover for it, so I figured that it should be possible to mill it on Cyclone.
+I saw some folks were successful in milling acrylic with Cyclone.